cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/prerequisites.md

 * Private - This interface is dedicated for communication with other Cloudify components, including agents and cluster members.
 * Public - This interface is dedicated for connections to the Cloudify Manager with the Cloudify CLI and Cloudify Console.

+Unless using a [Cloudify Manager image]({{< relref "install_maintain/installation/manager-image.md" >}}), these should be configured with their IP addresses prior to starting the installation.

 ## Prerequisite Packages

 There are specific packages that are commonly included in RHEL/CentOS.
 You must have these packages installed before you install Cloudify Manager: